Tech Note 0016

 The ExpeDat and SyncDat applications all offer the Advanced Encryption Standard (AES) algorithm with 128-bit keys.
 Content encryption may not be enabled by default, so be sure to apply the appropriate option if you desire encryption.

 In most WAN environments, encryption creates minimal CPU overhead.
 But if your network is very fast (e.g. multigigabit), then enabling encryption may reduce throughput depending on the number of CPU cores available.
 If you find that encryption is necessary but hurting performance, switch to a system with more CPU cores or consider using a packet based hardware Virtual Private Network, such as IPsec.
 Note that MTP/IP cannot be used with SSL VPNs as they do not support packet level data transport.

 The ExpeDat and SyncDat servers can authenticate transactions via usernames and passwords.
 In most installations these will be passed to the operating system login authentication service, allowing integration with NIS, Active Directory, LDAP, or any other services supported by the OS.
 The servers also support use of a private authentication database.
 Passwords stored in the private database can be hashed for on-disk security.

-As a convenience, the ExpeDat and SyncDat command line clients can store usernames and passwords in an encrypted database.
+The ExpeDat and SyncDat command line clients, movedat and syncdat, can store usernames and passwords in an encrypted database.
 This allows users to type a password once, and not have to re-enter it for several hours.
-Database entries can be made permanent to facilitate scripting.
-The authentication cache can also be disabled for heightened security.
+This credential caching may be disabled for heightened authentication of interactive users.
+Credential storage may also be made permanent to allow scripts to run without exposing passwords on command lines.

 The ExpeDat and SyncDat servers control file access primarily through the use of operating system access privileges.
 Users who authenticate with a system username and password will have the same file access permissions as they would if they logged in via a shell.
 Users who authenticate with the private database can be assigned to existing system user and group ids (for unix systems), and can be assigned additional access restrictions such as being restricted to one directory or being read-only.